dxos/dxos/toolchains/toolchain-node-library/README.md

 - Generate config files: used to generate repeated config files like tsconfig.json or .eslintrc.js.
 Those configs should be put in .gitignore.
 And preferably hidden from project view in IDEs.
-- Execute the build step: building package files, running the linter or running other checks.
+- Execute the pass: building package files, running the linter or running other checks.

-Example of a step definition:
+Example of a pass definition:

 ```typescript
 // In @dxos/toolchain-tsc